 Full-board accommodation is provided with two nights in Ulan Bator, five nights in the Gobi Desert (three camps), one night in Ulan Bator, five nights in the Khentii Mountains (two camps) and the final night back in Ulan Bator.
 In Ulan Bator, rooms are of a very good standard and have en suite facilities.
 Outside the capital we will be staying in Ger camps, the traditional Mongolian way.
-Rooms have proper beds and a wash basin.
-There are separate toilets and wash rooms and meals will be served in a restaurant or a converted Ger.
+Rooms are basic but have proper beds and a wash basin.
+There are separate modern standard toilets and wash rooms, while meals will be served in a restaurant or a converted Ger.

-All birdwatching excursions with expert leaders, full-board accommodation, (starting with lunch on the 25th and ending with breakfast on the 8th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, reserve entrance fees, international and internal flights.
+All birdwatching excursions with Bird Holidays leader, full-board accommodation, (starting with lunch on 21st and ending with dinner on 3rd), soft drinks at meal times, bottled water throughout, local transport by mini-bus, reserve entrance fees, international and internal flights.

 WHAT IS NOT INCLUDED

 Travel insurance.
-Entry visa (£40, but currently waived).
+Entry visa (currently £40).
 Items of a personal nature, alcoholic drinks, laundry.

-Return flight from London Heathrow to Ulan Bator (via Istanbul) using the scheduled services of Turkish Airlines.
-Outbound flight departs late morning, return flight arrives late evening.
-Domestic flights from Manchester and other UK airports are available on this tour.
-See booking form for details.
+Return flight from most UK airports to Ulan Bator (via Amsterdam and Moscow) using the scheduled services of KLM and Aeroflot.
+Outbound flight departs early morning, return flight arrives late evening.

 Pallas's Sandgrouse can be found in their thousands in the autumn